labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/run.md

 sealos run <image> --masters [arg] --nodes [arg] [Options]
 ```

-The `<image>` parameter represents the name and version of the Docker image you want to run in the cluster. `--masters` and `--nodes` are the IP lists of the master and node nodes where you want to run this image.
+The `<image>` parameter is the name and version of the Docker image you want to run in the cluster. `--masters` and `--nodes` are the IP lists of the master and node nodes where you want to run this image.

 ### Option Explanation

-- `--cluster='default'`: The name of the cluster to perform the operation on.
+- `--cluster='default'`: The name of the cluster where the operation is to be run.

-- `--cmd=[]`: Overrides the CMD instruction in the image.
+- `--cmd=[]`: Overwrite the CMD instruction in the image.

-- `--config-file=[]`: Path to a custom configuration file to replace resources.
+- `--config-file=[]`: The path to the custom configuration file, used to replace resources.

-- `-e, --env=[]`: Environment variables to be set during command execution.
+- `-e, --env=[]`: The environment variables set during command execution.

-- `-f, --force=false`: Force overwrite the application in this cluster.
+- `-f, --force=false`: Forcefully overwrite the application in this cluster.

-- `--masters=''`: The master nodes to run on.
+- `--masters=''`: The master nodes to be run.

-- `--nodes=''`: The node nodes to run on.
+- `--nodes=''`: The node nodes to be run.

-- `-p, --passwd=''`: Authentication password to use.
+- `-p, --passwd=''`: Authenticate using the provided password.

-- `-i, --pk='/root/.ssh/id_rsa'`: The private key file from which to read the identity for public key authentication.
+- `-i, --pk='/root/.ssh/id_rsa'`: Choose the private key file from which to read the public key authentication identity.

-- `--pk-passwd=''`: Password to decrypt the PEM-encoded private key.
+- `--pk-passwd=''`: The password to decrypt the PEM-encoded private key.

-- `--port=22`: Connection port for the remote host.
+- `--port=22`: The connection port of the remote host.

-- `-t, --transport='oci-archive'`: Image transport to load from a tar archive file.
-(Valid values: oci-archive, docker-archive)
+- `-t, --transport='oci-archive'`: Load image transport from a tar archive file.
+(Optional values: oci-archive, docker-archive)

-- `-u, --user=''`: Username for authentication.
+- `-u, --user=''`: The username for authentication.

 ## Examples